Out-of-state officers shot and killed a man wielding two knives blocks away from the RNC, police say

 The shooting fueled anger from residents who questioned why out-of-state officers were in their neighborhood located about a mile from the convention site.

-The Columbus Police Department, as well as the chief of staff for Milwaukee's mayor and a spokesperson for the convention’s joint command center, all said there was nothing to suggest the shooting was related to the convention itself.
+The Columbus Division of Police, as well as the chief of staff for Milwaukee's mayor and a spokesperson for the convention’s joint command center, all said there was nothing to suggest the shooting was related to the convention itself.

+A cousin and others identified the man killed as 43-year-old Samuel Sharpe.

 “They came into our community and shot down our family right here at a public park,” said Linda Sharpe, a cousin of the man who was killed.
 “What are you doing in our city, shooting people down?”

-Sharpe said her cousin, who she identified as Samuel Sharpe, lived in a tent encampment across the street from King Park, where the shooting occurred.
+Sharpe said her cousin lived in a tent encampment across the street from King Park, where the shooting occurred.

 Residents said the encampment was a long-standing feature of the neighborhood, which is home to several social service clinics and a shelter.
 Some said Milwaukee police officers are familiar with many of those living in the tents and might have been able to deescalate the situation.

-Kenneth Johnson, a volunteer with Friends Without Shelter, said he often dropped off food to the man and others who lived in the tents — and questioned what an out-of-state officer had been doing at the location.

-David Porter, who said he knew the man and is also homeless, was angry that officers from outside of Milwaukee were in his neighborhood.
+David Porter, who said he knew Sharpe and is also homeless, was angry that officers from outside of Milwaukee were in his neighborhood.

 “If MPD would have been there, that man would still be alive right now,” Porter said, referring to Milwaukee police.